typeioc/typeioc/docs/registration/metadata.md

 }

 /**
-* For internal owned instances, when dispose action is specified, it is invoked during container disposal
+* For internal owned instances, where dispose action is specified,
+* it is invoked during container disposal
 * @param {IDisposer<T>} action - lambda expression for component disposal.
 * It's invoked with an instance of component
 */